Club de Fútbol Cobras

-Cobras Fútbol Premier is a Mexican football team that plays in the Liga TDP.
-They held in the border town of Ciudad Juarez, Chihuahua.
+Cobras Fútbol Premier was a Mexican football team that played in the Segunda División de México.
+They were held in the border town of Ciudad Juárez, Chihuahua.

 History

-The club was founded with the name Cobras de Querétaro, that was run by Grupo Televisa to carry veteran and the basic forces players of America.
+The club was originally founded in the city of Querétaro, Querétaro under the name Cobras de Querétaro, that was run by Grupo Televisa to carry veteran and the basic forces players of América.
 In the 1985-86 season, they won promotion by defeating Pachuca 3-1 on aggregate, but only lasted a season in top flight, as in 1987, they fell along with León finishing with 31 points in 40 games.

-After descending, Alejandro de la Vega bought the franchise and moved it to Ciudad Juarez.
-They immediately had success by making it to the finals in their first season and were crowned champions after defeating León, by a score of 1-0 in a game played in the Estadio Azteca on July 12, 1988, with Joaquin Mendoza as manager, achieving automatic promotion to Primera Division.
+After descending, Alejandro de la Vega bought the franchise and moved it to Ciudad Juárez, Chihuahua.
+They immediately had success by making it to the finals in their first season and were crowned champions after defeating León, by a score of 1-0 in a game played in the Estadio Azteca on July 12, 1988, with Joaquín Mendoza as the manager, achieving automatic promotion to the Primera División de México.

-The first match played in the maximum circuit was an away game against Cruz Azul in Copa MX.
+The first match played in the maximum circuit was an away game against Cruz Azul in the Copa MX.
 At home, they debuted in Olímpico Benito Juárez against Correcaminos.
-In the 1988-89 season, they had their first meeting against America that ended 0-0.
+In the 1988-89 season, they had their first meeting against América that ended 0-0.
 At home, they debuted with a 3-0 victory over the Correcaminos.
 In their first league tournament, they ended at the 12th position overall and 3rd in group 4.

-For the 1989-90 season, Uruguayan Carlos Miloc became manager, doing a good job, but surprisingly he was stopped and his assistant Hector Hugo Eugui took office.
+For the 1989-90 season, Uruguayan Carlos Miloc became manager, doing a good job, but surprisingly he was stopped and his assistant Héctor Hugo Eugui took office.
 Cobras came within 1 point to qualify for the playoffs, because in the last game of the regular season they tied 1-1 with Toluca.
 They were only 1 point below the Necaxa with 38 units.

-In the 1990-91 season, Hector Hugo Eugui would start as a manager and Argentinian Carlos Rodriguez came to replace him.
+In the 1990-91 season, Héctor Hugo Eugui would start as a manager and Argentine Carlos Rodríguez came to replace him.
 That season's 17th overall was mediocre accomplishment and remained in last place in Group 4.

 In the 1991-92 season, Cobras played the Cup tournament, where they were protagonists and reached the final, but Monterrey defeated them by a score of 4-2.